Kofiwusubrempong/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 7 This script is used to move a file from one directory to another Task 8 this script is used to delete a file in a folder Task 9 This script is used to delete a directory
+Task 10 This script is used to change the directory to the previous one